Namdrib/adventofcode/README.md

 - refer to year/day combinations as year/day (e.g. 2018/day01)

 - where possible, commit with the year/day combination to be as explicit as possible
-  - avoids unwanted confusion with mixing up the years
+	- this avoids unwanted confusion with mixing up the years